food allergies

 • Family history.
 You’re at increased risk of food allergies if asthma, eczema, hives or allergies such as hay fever are common in your family.

 • Age.
 Food allergies are more common in children, especially toddlers and infants.
-As you grow older, your digestive system matures and your body is less likely to absorb food or food components that trigger allergies.
+As children grow older, their digestive systems mature and their bodies are less likely to absorb food or food components that trigger allergies.
 Fortunately, children typically outgrow allergies to milk, soy, wheat and eggs.
 Severe allergies and allergies to nuts and shellfish are more likely to be lifelong.

 • Asthma.
 Asthma and food allergy commonly occur together.
 When they do, both food allergy and asthma symptoms are more likely to be severe.